 - The Amazon Advertising ad platform is red hot and poised for continued growth with increased opportunity for sellers.

 - Data suggests that companies can see positive ROI at any level of ad spending.

 - However, that only happens if the advertising strategy adheres to the basic rules and standards of advertising.
 It’s also important to have knowledge of what processes are needed to see the most success on Amazon specifically.

 The third point here is the key reason why many people may be struggling with Amazon advertising.
 Opportunity for growth is out there in all major product categories, but some sellers may be going about this incorrectly.
 This is why it’s important to stay up to date on all things Amazon and use automation tools.
 This is where Teikametrics comes in.

 Teikametrics Flywheel is a Retail Optimization Platform (ROP) that applies machine learning and data science to help maximize profits from Amazon advertising.
 We accomplish this with a three-pronged approach: providing context with business metrics, showcasing profitability at a product level, and using the world’s most sophisticated Amazon advertising algorithm to automate keyword bidding and optimize campaigns.

 Business Performance Reporting

 We mentioned earlier that an effective Amazon advertising campaign should be able to chart its own flywheel effect.
-In fact, understanding the relationship of how ad sales impact organic growth is essential in order to advertise on Amazon at the highest level.
+Understanding the relationship of how ad sales impact organic growth is essential.
 However, that doesn’t happen unless you have a way of measuring advertising performance relative to total business performance.
 Teikametrics Flywheel works around this issue by streamlining complex reporting to simplify business KPIs: